Alejogb1/job-board/blog-data/how-to-make-a-delay-in-processing-project.md

 id: "how-to-make-a-delay-in-processing-project"
 ---

-Okay so you need to put a delay into your project yeah I've been there man a bunch of times it’s almost always a pain in the butt if you don’t handle it right
+ so you need to put a delay into your project yeah I've been there man a bunch of times it’s almost always a pain in the butt if you don’t handle it right

-Let me tell you a story once back in my early days like maybe 2010 or something i was building this real time data processing system It was supposed to ingest stock market data calculate some indicators then fire off alerts I thought i was a god programmer back then haha anyway i had this naive implementation where i was just hammering the API for stock prices without any consideration I mean seriously no delays just constantly asking for data It worked okay initially for a tiny sample but when I scaled up man oh man the API just started throwing errors like crazy i was hitting rate limits getting throttled everything you can imagine It was a disaster i didn’t think about backoff or proper pacing It taught me some hard lessons about putting in proper delays not just for API limits but for a bunch of things like resource management and data consistency
+Let me tell you a story once back in my early days like maybe 2010 or something i was building this real time data processing system It was supposed to ingest stock market data calculate some indicators then fire off alerts I thought i was a god programmer back then haha anyway i had this naive implementation where i was just hammering the API for stock prices without any consideration I mean seriously no delays just constantly asking for data It worked  initially for a tiny sample but when I scaled up man oh man the API just started throwing errors like crazy i was hitting rate limits getting throttled everything you can imagine It was a disaster i didn’t think about backoff or proper pacing It taught me some hard lessons about putting in proper delays not just for API limits but for a bunch of things like resource management and data consistency

 Anyways enough about my youthful folly lets get to it you've got options depending on what you need precisely here are a few ways I've used in the past